Life rafts are survival equipment provided as a life-saving appliance on every seagoing merchant or passenger ship, in addition to the lifeboats.

 Life rafts are much easier to launch than lifeboats.
 In emergencies, evacuation from the ship can be done without manually launching any of them, as the life rafts are designed with an auto-inflatable system.

 SOLAS Chapter III gives all the details for types and the number of life rafts to be carried as per the size and type of the ship.

 Where Are Liferafts Located On Ships?

-Life rafts are normally located on muster station, on port and starboard side near the lifeboat, and fwd and aft of the ship.
+Life rafts are normally located on the muster station, on the port and starboard side near the lifeboat, and fwd and aft of the ship.
 The location generally depends on the size of the ship.

 The particulars of the raft are stencilled on the container, which includes the capacity, manufacturing date, servicing date, company name etc., along with the launching procedure with a photogenic display for easy understanding.

 The essential survival items are already stored in the raft, including rations, pyrotechnics, life jackets etc.

 Some ships carry a davit launching system that allows the crew to inflate and board the raft on the deck, avoiding the risk of entering the seawater.

 Important Solas Requirements For Life Rafts

 - All liferaft provided on ships should be bestowed with its painter permanently attached to the vessel.